How safe is your workplace? Are your employees taking unnecessary risks?

 The bolder the better here; you need your aids and instructions to grab attention.
 Use color-coding, posters, signs, and labels to warn of potential hazards.

 Also, put OSHA posters up in any break or recreation rooms.
 To broadcast important updates, messages, and safety information, use your digital signage systems.
 OSHA compliance training is also essential to safer workplaces and smarter employees.
 Safety first needs to be your company motto and priority.

 In emergency situations, digital signage can be a huge boon.
 You can use it to send an instant warning or notification of an ongoing situation, unlike posters.
 And it is easy to update in real-time as the situation progresses.
 It is also handy in areas where computers and mobile devices aren’t allowed.

 It is important to note that a messy workplace will increase the risk of accidents and injury.
 Make sure your floors are clear and unobstructed and clean up any spills right away.
 There should be a regular inspection to make sure there are no hazards from a messy environment.
 This is completely avoidable.

 7. Encourage Proper Regular Breaks

-Shift work, long hours, and stressful/demanding work can lead to poor sleep.
+Shift work, long hours, and stressful or demanding work can lead to poor sleep.
 It can even lead to extreme fatigue over time.
 Overtiredness and fatigue raise the risk of workplace injury or poor health.
 This is especially dangerous when it comes to jobs that involve overnight shifts, or 12-24 hour shifts in healthcare settings, first responders, fire departments, military, and police forces where people’s lives are on the line.

 Proper, regular breaks are important for reducing this risk.
 It also helps boost productivity and morale in the workforce.
 Making sure your employees are well-rested boosts their mental and physical health.